spsaswat/spsaswat/README.md

 🔭 Currently working on:

+- APPF Research Officer - Working on building 3D+Hyperspectral scanners and processing the data to generate important plant traits.

+- RSE Research Assistant - Working with raw societal data, using computer vision and NLP to extract meaningful information and analyze it.
+🔭 Previously worked on:

 - CECC Research Assistant - Cleaning time-series data using data science and 2D/3D Computer vision, analyzing it, and applying machine learning methods to segregate plants according to stresses.
-- RSE Research Assistant - Working with raw societal data, using computer vision and NLP to extract meaningful information and analyze it.

 🌱 Skills:

 - **Advanced**: SQL, Computer Vision (2D & 3D), Data Engineering and Analysis (Python/R), Machine Learning (Python/R)